sumwale/keepassxc-unlock/README.md

 other devices, so a full system backup cannot be used to re-create the passwords in case the device dies or gets stolen.

-To include the passwords as part of your backup, a script can be executed before the scheduled backup to extract the passwords that can be encrypted with your GPG key (or equivalent).
+To include the passwords as part of a backup, a script can be executed before the scheduled backup to extract the passwords that can be encrypted with your GPG key (or equivalent).
 Of course, a secure backup of this GPG private key will be required.
 Let's say you want to decrypt the passwords, then encrypt with the GPG key and store